 Different Types Of Pesto In Italy

 If there were a king of pestos, this one would be appointed.
 Whenever a recipe calls for pesto, or a menu on a restaurant simply says “pesto,” without any further clarification, we all know this is what they’re referring to.
 Basil, Parmigiano Reggiano, pine nuts, olive oil, garlic and salt – sometimes with some Pecorino as well – that’s all that it is, and it comes together to make something really beautifully tasty.
 The fresh herbaceous flavor of basil, the salty savoriness of cheese, the zing of garlic plus rich olive oil and pine nuts make magic together.
-It’s something we never use an actual recipe with quantities to make – it’s all by feel.
+Grab Giada’s recipe here to see what we mean!
 So, what other pestos are out there?

 This type of pesto hails from the Emilia-Romagna, a northern region of Italy that contains the cities of Bologna, Modena, Ravenna, Parma and more.
 This pesto is a far cry from Pesto alla Genovese, but it’s still absolutely pesto!
 The main fat in Pesto Modenese is lardo, which is a kind of cured salumi from pure pig fat.
 It gets crushed or pureed with Parmigiano Reggiano, garlic, rosemary or thyme (or both), and sometimes black pepper.
 The result is a deliciously creamy, decadent spread – just as good as you would imagine it to be!
 It traditionally gets served on bread or pizza as opposed to pasta.